x3mxray/Cortex.Demo.RFM/README.md

-# Dive into Sitecore Cortex and Machine Learning
+#Sitecore Cortex and Machine Learning Demo
-## Clustering contacts by RFM values
+Clustering contacts by RFM values.
+Example of usage Sitecore Cortex with ML.Net.

 # How to Deploy #